cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 Cypress commands do not **return** their subjects, they **yield** them.
 Remember: Cypress commands are asynchronous and get queued for execution at a later time.
 During execution, subjects are yielded from one command to the next, and a lot of helpful Cypress code runs between each command to ensure everything is in order.
 {% endnote %}

+{% note info %}
+To work around the need to reference elements, Cypress has a feature {% url 'known as aliasing' aliases-and-references %}.
+Aliasing  helps you to **store** and **save** element references for future use.
+{% endnote %}

 **Using {% url `.then()` then %} To Act On A Subject**

 Want to jump into the command flow and get your hands on the subject directly?
-No problem, simply add a {% url '`.then(function(subject) { })`' type %} to your command chain.
+No problem, simply add a {% url '`.then((subject) => { ... })`' type %} to your command chain.
 When the previous command resolves, it will call your callback function with the yielded subject as the first argument.

 If you wish to continue chaining commands after your {% url `.then()` then %}, you'll need to specify the subject you want to yield to those commands, which you can achieve by a simple return value other than `null` or `undefined`.
 Cypress will yield that to the next command for you.